Abraham Rogatnick: University of British Columbia

 entered a class, their senses would be set with dim lighting and music of the period playing.
 Rogatnick would then set the mood of the period with a socio-economic portrait of the day before moving onto a slide show that exalted the buildings without focus on the terms, names and dates that he suffered through in his didactic Harvard lectures.
 The values, aesthetic sensibilities and love of learning that he inspired in his students have changed the face of Vancouver.

 Rogatnick's reaction to the student rebellions of the late 60's was to replace formal ("Victorian") exams, with assignments in which students did their own research and had to build their own architectural models for grading.
-His students include such internationally noted architects as Bruno Freschi, Bing Thom, Peter Busby and Paul Merrick.
+His students include such internationally noted architects as Bruno Freschi, Bing Thom, Peter Busby, Paul Merrick and Bill Pechet.
 He founded the Studies Abroad program sending students from Vancouver to study in great cities of the world, and as one of the world's foremost authorities on Venice, he expounded the many lessons Vancouver can learn from the water surrounded Mecca.

 He received the 1975 Master Teacher Award and the 2008 Honorary Alumnus Award.
 He was architectural advisor for Canada's National Gallery in Ottawa, was the director of the Vancouver Art Gallery and contributed to Vancouver's design guidelines and policies.